0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-manage.md

 - The `Microsoft.DatabaseWatcher`, `Microsoft.Kusto`, and `Microsoft.Network` resource providers must be registered in your Azure subscription.
     - To use SQL authentication for connections to your Azure SQL resources, the `Microsoft.KeyVault` resource provider must be registered as well.
 See [Additional configuration to use SQL authentication](#additional-configuration-to-use-sql-authentication).
+    - To create alert rules, the `Microsoft.Insights` resource provider must be registered as well.

   Resource provider registration is automatic if you have the **Owner** or **Contributor** [RBAC](/azure/role-based-access-control/overview) role membership at the subscription level.
 Otherwise, a user in one of these roles must register resource providers before you can create and configure a watcher.
 For more information, see [Register resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).